 Sara Harp Minter offers an After School Program which operates from dismissal until 6:30 PM providing a safe, nurturing environment for our students.
-Space is limited and is offered on a first come, first served basis.
+Space is limited and is offered on through a lottery process.
 SHME's ASP is accredited by the National School-Age Care Alliance (NSACA).
 Please see the ASP Family Handbook for Registration and Fee Information, or call 770-716-3918.